dancekickrun/DKRZero/paper/paper.md

 # Summary

-Accelerometry is a fundamental technique in sports research that
+Accelerometry is a fundamental technique in sports research that can be used to quantify the effectiveness of training sessions, rehabilitation, performance and quality of technique [cites].

 There are many commercially-available accelerometers that are used within sports research, in which the closed and proprietary nature can be problematic.
 Potential issues include: the commercial accelerometers be expensive;